Daunte Wright protests: Judicial tampering

 Cortez Rice, a resident of Minneapolis and local activist, was charged in Hennepin County for harassment involving retaliation against a judicial officer for the November 6, 2021, protest outside a condominium believed to belong to Regina Chu, the judge presiding over the Potter trial.
 Chu did not reside at the residence at the time of the protest.
 The criminal complaint alleged that Rice was attempting to intimidate Chu.
 Protesters on November 6 demanded that Chu allow cameras in the courtroom during the trial.
 Chu had also overseen a hearing for Rice related to probation violation on weapons charges.
 Rice was arrested on November 29, 2021, in Waukesha, Wisconsin, and extradited to Minnesota.
 The tampering charge against Rice was dismissed by a Hennepin County District Judge William H. Leary III on February 4, 2022.
 The Judge Leary said the prosecution was not able to prove that Chu was "in fear of substantial bodily harm to her or her family".
 Rice, however, remained jailed for violating probation for prior illegal weapons conviction.

-Activist deportation
+Activist detention

-Aditya Wahyu Harsono, an Indonesian citizen, had his visa revoked and was arrested in Marshall, Minnesota, on March 27, 2025 as part of activist deportations during the second Trump presidency.
+Aditya Wahyu Harsono, an Indonesian citizen, had his visa revoked and was arrested in Marshall, Minnesota, on March 27, 2025 as part of activist detentions during the second Trump presidency.
 Harsono had been a participant in the protests in 2021 following Wright's killing and he was arrested for violating a curfew order during the unrest in Brooklyn Center.